Code-Institute-Submissions/game-of-flags-milestone-project-two/README.md

 Also, I don't have additional wireframes for levels 2 and 3 because I was planning to maintain the same number of cards but change just the time from 60 seconds, 50 seconds, and 40 seconds for level 1, level 2, and level 3 respectively.

+After playing the GAME OF FLAGS memory game more than 100 times and failing to match all cards within 60 seconds more than 30 times, I do believe 60 seconds is not ideal for level 1 because it should be an easy level.
+But since the game has just one level at the moment, I will maintain the time as 60 seconds so that it can be a bit challenging, which will in turn makes it interesting.

 [Start Screen Wireframes ](https://github.com/Takaforyannick30/game-of-flags-milestone-project-two/blob/master/assets/wireframes/game-complete-wireframe-idea.pdf)

 [Game Screen Wireframes](https://github.com/Takaforyannick30/game-of-flags-milestone-project-two/blob/master/assets/wireframes/game-screen-wireframe-idea.pdf)